papampi/braiins-os/README.md

 ## Configuration

 The braiins build system supports multiple configurations specified by a configuration file stored in a YAML format.
 The current configuration can be changed from a command line.
-From the command line, it is also possible to altered the most important parameters without modification underlying file.
+From the command line, it is also possible to alter the most important parameters without modifying the underlying configuration file.

 The configuration is divided into two categories.
 The first one is target specific configuration which is handled exclusively by the braiins build system and can be adjusted only in the YAML configuration.
 The second one is a package